Question: What is a ground heater?

 Question: How much fuel will the Wacker E3000 consume?

 Answer: The fuel consumption is variable depending on your application and ambient temperatures.
 Expected fuel consumption will be discussed during the layout consultation.

 Question: How large is the fuel tank on the Wacker E3000 and will it stay running over the weekend?

-Answer: The fuel tank holds (240) gallons and will run through the weekend if it is filled on Friday.
+Answer: The fuel tank holds (240) gallons and will run through the weekend.
 However, we do recommend the equipment is still checked on daily, especially when being used to cure concrete.

 Question: We have power onsite, do I still need to use the onboard generators?

 Answer: No, the generators are available for use when onsite power is not available.
 You will need two 110 volt circuits with a 20 Amp breaker on each circuit.
 These are the requirements for each Wacker E3000 unit.

 Question: How far will you rent and deliver equipment?